djeada/Git-Notes/notes/synchronization.md

 git merge
 ```

-Another option is to blow away any uncommitted local changes and use the remote version of your branch to bring your files up to date:
+Another option is to get rid of any uncommitted local changes and use the remote version of your branch to bring your files up to date:

 ```bash
 git fetch